mjoppich/bioGUI/doc/build_wsl.rst

    :scale: 30

 Finally, after *WSL* has been downloaded and extracted, *WSL* has to create a linux user account.
-Therefore choose a username and password you can easily remember.
+It is recommended to choose a username and password you can easily remember.
-Remembering the password is essential here it will be needed for any installation one is performing on *WSL*.
+Remembering the password is essential here, as it will be needed for any installation one is performing on *WSL*.

 .. image:: ./images/wsl/powershell_setup_user.PNG
    :scale: 30